apostrophecms/apostrophe-documentation/howtos/multicore.md

 title: Running Apostrophe on multiple cores and/or servers
 ---

-Although Apostrophe runs very well as a single process, and we often deploy production sites that way, if your traffic levels are high enough you may need multiple cores or servers to keep up.
+Although Apostrophe runs very well as a single process, and you can deploy production sites that way, you should run at least two processes to provide reliability when one process is restarting.
+And for higher traffic levels you'll want to take advantage of multiple cores, or even multiple servers.
 Here's how to do that.

 ## Requirements